xiyuansun/realEstAnalytics/README.md

 #Rental values for Single Family Residences by State
 get_rental_listings(type='SFR', rate='PerSqFt',geography="State")
 ```

+For both functions, the return is a dataframe with the first few columns giving the geographic region and the rest corresponding to monthly observations.
+This dataframe can be reshaped or formatted as necessary for analysis.

 Please see the vignette (under articles) to see further documentation and examples of `realEstAnalytics`' capabilities.